Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Related Work

 Despite the notable advances mentioned above, a comprehensive SE-centric classification framework of PTMs in HF remains absent.
-Existing efforts, such as those by Hou et al. \cite{10.1145/3695988} and Wang et al. \cite{wang2025software}, are grounded in static academic literature and are not designed to analyze or update classifications based on the contents of repositories.
-Other repository-based studies \cite{10.1145/3661167.3661215, yang2024ecosystemlargelanguagemodels} do not align their categorization with the SDLC or focus narrowly on a subset of code-centric LLMs.
-Di Sipio et al. \cite{10.1145/3661167.3661215} take a step toward automation with a semi-automated mapping based on model cards, but their classification remains limited in scope and adaptability.
-In contrast, this paper adopts an SE perspective to extend the existing taxonomy in Hou et al. \cite{10.1145/3695988}, to encompass a broader and more diverse set of PTMs, cataloguing them according to specific SE activities and tasks within the SDLC.
+Existing efforts, such as those by \cite{10.1145/3695988} and \cite{wang2025software}, are grounded in static academic literature and are not designed to analyze or update classifications based on the contents of repositories.
+Other repository-based studies \cite{10.1145/3661167.3661215,yang2024ecosystemlargelanguagemodels} do not align their categorization with the SDLC or focus narrowly on a subset of code-centric LLMs. \cite{10.1145/3661167.3661215} take a step toward automation with a semi-automated mapping based on model cards, but their classification remains limited in scope and adaptability.
+In contrast, this paper adopts an SE perspective to extend the existing taxonomy in \cite{10.1145/3695988}, to encompass a broader and more diverse set of PTMs, cataloguing them according to specific SE activities and tasks within the SDLC.
 By analyzing a substantially larger and broader set of PTMs, this work addresses unique SE-specific requirements not met by previous studies.
-As a result, we propose a novel and exhaustive classification framework tailored to the community.
+As a result, we propose a novel and exhaustive classification framework tailored to the SE community.